karocarbo/StylisControlAudiovisualTreatment/README.md

 # StylisControlAudiovisualTreatment
-Audio treatment and visual effects controled by a Wacom tablet in Pure Data using Gem
+Audio treatment and visual effects controlled by a Wacom tablet in Pure Data using Gem

 This is the fisrt version, it is only a test for the moment.